-Graduate studies at the Odum School of Ecology provide students with an interdisciplinary program that allow them to develop a broad background in ecology and related disciplines.
-Students work with faculty to become independent thinkers, researchers and decision-makers in ecology.
+Graduate studies at the Odum School of Ecology provide students with an interdisciplinary program that allows them to develop a broad background in ecology and related disciplines.
+Students work with faculty to become independent thinkers, researchers, and decision-makers in ecology.
 Graduates from the M.S.
 Ecology program have gone on to high-level positions, both academic and non-academic, in the public and private sectors.
 In addition to professorships, alumni are employed in a variety of positions including policy analysts, conservation directors, executives in nonprofit organizations, and officers in government agencies.
 The M.S. in Ecology is focused on training in the natural and human environment, as well as the integration of natural and socioeconomic systems.
 Students address specially selected research topics, which are amenable to a two-year training activity.

 This program was approved by the Board of Regents effective Fall 1996.
 It is focused on training in the natural and human environment, as well as the integration of natural and socioeconomic systems.
 Students address specially selected research topics, which are amenable to a two-year training activity, which require that they learn research design, special skills, analysis and interpretation of ecological/environmental data and set their results into the context of ecological and human ecology.